minosg/picrypt/README.md

 * Why do you use some many defines?

--Because it allows versatility and fine tuning without having to modify the code.
+ - Because it allows versatility and fine tuning without having to modify the code.

 * My eyes hurt from those ifndef.
 Would it be better not to include them?

--Define guard serve two purposes.
+ - Define guard serve two purposes.
 First the code does not break if you modify or ommit parameters, and most importantly because it modifies the codespace, it would be harder to produce a patcher that would work on every device using this software.

 * Why the added complexity with the user salt?

--Better explained by example.
+ - Better to explained by example.
 Imagine a simple mapping algorythm that maps a letter to its next ASCII char. /etc/fstab would convert to 0fud0gtubc.
 Knowing that / is repeated and always the root, finding the logic is as simple as using a hex editior, find the printable chars, locating the repeating char